Certificate in Commerce

 Courses towards the CertCom can be chosen from any of the subjects within Schedule C of the Bachelor of Commerce:

-Note that you will need to meet the prerequisites for any courses above 100-level to enrol in the advanced courses.
+Note: you will need to meet the prerequisites for any courses above 100-level to enrol in the advanced courses.

 The Certificate in Commerce is good preparation towards the full Bachelor of Commerce degree.